 Sl.
-No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility 9.1 Health, Hygiene, Safety and Security of Workers in Labour Camp Labour camp related EHS and Hygiene Issues without prior information to the villagers; Local resource like handpump, bathing ghat should not be used by the labours.
+No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility 10.1 Health, Hygiene, Safety and Security of Workers in Labour Camp Labour camp related EHS and Hygiene Issues Local resource like handpump, bathing ghat should not be used by the labours.
 Facilities would be provided at the labour camp as per provisions of IFC Guidance Note on Worker's Accommodation 2009.
 Some of the relevant provisions to be complied are as follows: 1.
 Worker's accommodation; 2.
 Provision of safe drinking water; 3.
 Appropriate arrangement for cooking; 4.
 Management of waste water and solid waste from the camp site; 5.
 Availability of medical facility (first aid); 6.
 Security arrangement of the camp site; 7.
 Arrangement to register and redress grievance of workers.
-Contractor 9.2 Conflict with local community due to sharing of local resources Refer Annexure 6 for detail guideline.
-Contractor 10 Line through areas having vegetation (trimming /cutting of trees/ vegetation clearance) Loss of vegetation Local resource like Handpump, pond, bathing ghat should not be used by the workforce.
-Avoid felling of trees during stringing unless it becomes absolutely necessary.
+Contractor 10.2 Conflict with local community due to sharing of local resources Refer Annexure 6 for detail guideline.
+Contractor 11 Line through areas having vegetation (trimming /cutting of trees/ vegetation clearance) Loss of vegetation Avoid felling of trees during stringing unless it becomes absolutely necessary.
 After completion of stringing, natural regeneration or dwarf tree/medicinal tree plantation would be allowed to heights as per the standards mentioned in IS: 5613 and Government of India Circular 7-25/2012-FC dated 5th May 2014.
-Contractor
+Contractor 12 Line through forest land/near forest areas/ near the elephant corridors Injury to small animal/ elephant Install the protective fencing around excavated area (for tower foundation); Install reflector or beacons in case elephant movement Contractor

 Sl.
-No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility Operation and Maintenance 11 Operation of transmission lines Collision of avifauna • Regular checking of the vacuums or holes in the towers to avoid bird nesting; • Use of power line markers, which reduces of bird collision by increasing the visibility of transmission lines to birds.
-JUSNL Subdivision Office 12 Uncontrolled growth of vegetation Loss of vegetation • Periodic pruning of vegetation to maintain minimum clearance of 4m between conductor and trees would (As per Government of India Circular 7-25/2012-FC dated 5th May 2014).
-JUSNL Subdivision Office 13.1.1 Occupational health and safety of staff Injury/ mortality to staff during O&M work • During the testing and charging of electrical lines, electricity insulating protective equipment like footwear (ISO 20345: 2004 Part-2), rubber gloves (IS 4770: 1991) would be provided to workers.
+No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility is reported Operation and Maintenance 13 Operation of transmission lines Collision of avifauna Use of power line markers, which reduces of bird collision by increasing the visibility of transmission lines to birds.
+JUSNL Subdivision Office 14 Uncontrolled growth of vegetation Loss of vegetation Periodic pruning of vegetation to maintain minimum clearance of 4m between conductor and trees would (As per Government of India Circular 7-25/2012-FC dated 5th May 2014).
+JUSNL Subdivision Office 15.1.1 Occupational health and safety of staff Injury/ mortality to staff during O&M work During the testing and charging of electrical lines, electricity insulating protective equipment like footwear (ISO 20345: 2004 Part-2), rubber gloves (IS 4770: 1991) would be provided to workers.
 In addition, provisions of the "Central Electricity Authority (Measures Relating to Safety and Electric Supply) Regulations 2010" would be adhered to.
-JUSNL Subdivision Office 13.1.2 Induction training to all the new employee and six monthly refresher training for substation O&M staff would be organised.
-JUSNL Subdivision Office 13.2 Injury/ mortality from emergency situation Preparation of fire emergency action plan and training given to staff on implementing emergency action plan JUSNL Subdivision Office 14 Community health and safety Injury/ mortality to public • Barriers to prevent climbing on transmission towers • Warning signs at transmission towers JUSNL Subdivision Office
+JUSNL Subdivision Office 15.1.2 Induction training to all the new employee and six monthly refresher training for substation O&M staff would be organised.
+JUSNL Subdivision Office 15.2 Injury/ mortality from emergency situation Preparation of fire emergency action plan and training given to staff on implementing emergency action plan JUSNL Subdivision Office 16 Community health and safety Injury/ mortality to public Barriers to prevent climbing on transmission towers Warning signs at transmission towers JUSNL Subdivision Office described in Table 8.2.
+The monitoring of the ESMP provisions would be carried out by the respective agencies at a frequency mentioned in the ESMS monitoring plan.